 The Internet Vacancy Index has shown that demand for all key occupations within the industry (Laundry Workers, Sewing Machinists, Clothing Trades Workers, Other Cleaners, Manufacturers) have recovered from 2020.
 However, the Labour Force Survey showed that whilst there is an increasing trend in the cumulative hours worked (e.g. Laundry workers), others are in a downtrend (e.g. Sewing Machinists) consistent with JSA’s projections in below economy-wide average demand.

 A steep decline was observed in the number of Laundry Workers nationwide in the Labour Force Survey, from 15,700 in 2022 to 9,600 during 2023.
 According to Luke Simpkins, CEO of the Laundry Association Australia, businesses have been challenged by sharp increases in operation costs.
-Further, its low skill level (ANZSCO 5) omits the occupation from the Skill Priority List, Apprenticeships Priority List, Skilled Migration Lists, and other relevant subsidies and programs.
+Further, Catherine Cluning, CEO of the Drycleaning Institute of Australia, has noted that the erroneously low ANZSCO skill level (5) of occupations such as Drycleaner (within the Laundry Workers group) impacts skilled worker attraction because it omits those occupations from being eligible for the Skills Priority List, Apprenticeships Priority List, Skilled Migration Lists, and other relevant subsidies and programs.

 Opportunities